KingParamount/fm1-factory-presets/README.md

+## The tutorial

+[`FM-1-tutorial.pdf`](FM-1-tutorial.pdf) teaches FM synthesis on this instrument from a sine wave upwards, in twelve chapters, checked against firmware v15.
+Released under CC BY-SA 4.0.

 # M-VAVE FM-1 factory presets

 The M-VAVE FM-1 receives SysEx but never sends it.
 Once you overwrite the factory presets with DX7 banks, they are gone: the onboard factory reset restores whatever was last imported, not the original set.
 The only route back is M-VAVE's Chinese-language updater, which also downgrades your firmware to v14.